Frequently Asked Questions

 - After paying for the treatment, we give you three easy options for completing your claim:

 While you're helping your pet get better, we'll work on getting your claim processed.
 If it's your first claim, we need a little extra time to review your pet's complete medical records.
-Please request your pet's full medical records, including the doctors' notes, to be faxed to us.
-We will work hard to process your claim within 7-10 business days.
+Please request your pet's full medical records, including the doctors' notes, to be sent to us via email or fax.
+We will work hard to process your claim within 10 business days.
 If it's a second claim or higher, please send the medical records for the most recent service date.
-Second claims or higher can typically be processed even faster.
+We typically approve repeat claims even faster.

 We know that when your pet is sick or injured, the last thing you want to worry about is how to submit a claim.
 With no more claim forms, we've created the fastest and easiest claim process for our customers.